04 — Polymer Chemistry

 Soluble TPI Varnish & Zero-Void Processing

-APEON's pre-imidized soluble TPI varnish is supplied fully dissolved in polar solvents.
-Processing requires only solvent evaporation at 200-280°C without any chemical byproduct release.
-This prevents outgassing and bubbling, minimizing micro-void formation at semiconductor interfaces and reducing thermal contraction stress.
+Pre-imidized soluble TPI varnish is supplied with molecular chains fully dissolved in polar solvents.
+Processing requires only solvent evaporation at 200–280°C without any chemical byproduct release.
+This prevents outgassing and bubbling, minimizing micro-void formation at heterogeneous interfaces and reducing thermal contraction stress.

 Covalent PI-PU Segmented Copolymer Reflow Adhesion